-The Local Authority will request the Head Teacher of the school to reach the final decision.
+In the case of a Community or Voluntary Controlled School, the Local Authority will request the Head Teacher of the school to reach the final decision.
 This will involve the Head completing an educational assessment to determine whether or not it is appropriate for the individual child to delay or accelerate their entry into school and be taught outside of their chronological age group.